Almost SUMMICRON M ROKKOR 40mm(CLE)

 1.Overview

-A lens developed by Minolta for the rangefinder camera CLE.
+The M ROKKOR 40mm is a 40mm focal length lens developed by Minolta for the rangefinder camera CLE.

-The basic design is the same as the Rokkor and Summicron C from the CL era.
+The basic design is the same as the Rokkor and Summicron-C from the CL era.
 The Rokkor 40mm for the CLE uses a standard parallel cam, and is compatible with other Leica M-mount cameras.

 2.Usage